tokeraabjerg/PTU-46-Arduino-Mega-L298N-controller/readme.md

 # Dual Stepper Motor Control with Arduino

 ## Overview
 This project enables precise control of two stepper motors using an Arduino Mega.
-It features homing sequences, relative and absolute movements, direction inversion for Motor B, and limit switch integration to ensure accurate positioning.
+It features homing sequences, relative and absolute movements, motor inversion, and limit switch integration to ensure accurate positioning.
 The project is tailor made to replace a proprietary and outdated controller for the Pan/Tilt unit PTU-46.

 ## Features
 - **Dual Motor Control:** Independently control two stepper motors.